samsonwang/-LaunchyQt-docs/source/en/installation.rst

 | When running in portable mode, the configuration files for LaunchyQt are stored in the ``config`` directory of program directory.
 | In portable mode, all the program configurations and executable files are stored in only one directory, which is convenient to be stored in a USB flash drive and move around.
-| **Tips:** Before you reinstall your system, you can save the user configuration by switching the installed mode to portable mode.
+| **Tips:** Before you reinstall your system, you can save the LaunchyQt configuration by switching the installed mode to portable mode.